hiiamboris/red-wiki/[design]-apply-function.md

 emit: func [value][
 	; dupe values 3 times if they are blocks
 	only: dup: block? value
-	; if NOT a block, count is not consumed, so we have to be aware ; and not just make it the last expression in the func.
+	; if NOT a block, count *IS*  consumed, which differs from a normal func call. append/:only/:dup output value 3
+	; If the behavior worked like a regular func, we'd have to do this.
-	res: append/:only/:dup output value 3
+	;res: append/:only/:dup output value 3
-	res
+	;res
 ]

 ; c.2